gebisthefallenhero/Machine_Learning/README.md

 These are class prodjects
 * Linear Regression - A linear regression of the Boston Data set
-* Logistic Regression- A logistic regression, random forrest, and support vector machine approach combined for the kaggle titanic data set competition
+* Logistic Regression- A logistic regression, random forrest, and support vector machine approach combined for the kaggle titanic data set competition.
+Additionally a feed forward ANN approach was taken at the end.
 * Support Vector Machines- A SVM approach to the iris data set

 ### Personal Prodjects